 I love this photo of Ettie and Stu together, I really love the way she chuckles at him and thinks he’s really funny.

 The Rathaus area is also Hamburg’s main shopping area, with lovely bars and restaurants lining the canals.
 Had we been looking for a nice place to eat and have a drink that evening, it’s definitely the area we would have headed to first as I imagine it would have looked incredible all lit up in the evening.

 Just around the corner from the Rathaus is Binnenlaster Lake, one of two artificial lakes within the city centre.
 There was a huge water fountain spraying up from the centre of the lake which was mesmerizing to watch and lots of people were gathered round, probably just having a bit of a chill after a long day at work.
 We both thought it would be a really cool area to watch the sun go down and so made a promise to return the next day when the weather was set to improve.

 All in all we loved our first day in Hamburg.
 City breaks are by far our favourite type of holiday as we love walking around taking in new cultures, although it’s always pretty daunting arriving at a new destination, especially with a toddler in tow.
 The people of Hamburg made us feel really comfortable and welcome and we couldn’t wait to get home to have a good nights sleep so we could continue exploring the next day.

 As promised the weather did improve the next day and we woke up to bright blue skies, fresh and revived.
-We covered so much ground in Day two (my favourite day), that I thought it better to split this blog post into two parts.
+We covered so much ground in Day three (my favourite day), that I thought it better to split this blog post into two parts.
 The second part of our Trip to Hamburg will be published later this week and I cant wait to share it with you.